openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 Function: This interface is used for resource management, typically for closing and releasing resources such as memory and handles.

-Types implementing this interface can achieve automatic resource release in `try-with-resource` syntax contexts.
+Types implementing this interface can achieve automatic resource release within `try-with-resource` syntax contexts.

 ### func isClosed()